dbojan/howto/list_of_linux_distros.md

 carefully use gparted, or windows disk manager to partition disk before install. (shrink windows partition, add empty partition to install linux on)

 use ventoy to add multiple iso files to usb (erase usb/choose format to exfat file system type)

+### playing games on linxx

+install nvidia driver if you have nvidia video card

+install steam, enable sompatibility in settings.

+for gog/epic use heroic launcher, or add gamesetup.exe shortcut to steam, enable compatibility (proton experimental), install app, add shotcut to game.exe from compat folder.

+you can also use legendary for epic games download (untested)